AbhijitKhyade/30-Days-NodeJs-Challenge/README.md

 ## Day 6: Array Methods
 In this article we learned about arrays , how we can create arrays in node.js and array methods such as push , pop , shift , unshift , reverse , sort , splice , concat , indexOf , lastIndexOf , join , slice , every , filter , find , forEach , reduce , etc. All this methods are explained with code examples .

+## Day 7: NPM Packages
+we learned about the basics of npm.
+How we can install packages from npm locally and globally .
+Updating local and global packages using npm.
+Removing local and global packages.